cosmos/ibc/spec/core/ics-033-multi-hop/README.md

     }
 }

-// VerifyConsensusAndConnectionStates verifies the state of each intermediate consensus and connection state
+// VerifyIntermediateStateProofs verifies the state of each intermediate consensus and connection state
-// starting from the receiving chain and finally proving the sending chain consensus and connection state. func VerifyConsensusAndConnectionStates(
+// starting from the receiving chain and finally proving the sending chain consensus and connection state. func VerifyIntermediateStateProofs(
     consensusState exported.ConsensusState,
     consensusProofs []*ProofData,
     connectionProofs []*ProofData,